MSAC and Community Services

 Thank you to individuals, businesses, organizations for donations: more still needed!

-We are grateful for many recent donations of all sizes to the senior activity center that help us maintain our communications with our membership and the public, keep the FEAST senior meal program strong as it delivers more Meals on Wheels and To-go meals, and make up for operating expenses of this fiscal year in light of our having cancelled two major spring fundraising events due to the pandemic.
-In order to try to balance our budget for the fiscal year ending June 30, we are still welcoming tax-deductible donations to the senior center!
+We are grateful for many recent donations of all sizes to the senior activity center that help us maintain our communications with our membership and the public, keep the FEAST senior meal program strong as it delivers more Meals on Wheels and To-go meals, and make up for operating expenses of this fiscal year in light of the pandemic.
+In order to try to balance our budget for the new fiscal year, we are still welcoming tax-deductible donations to the senior center!
 Checks may be made out to MSAC and mailed to 58 Barre Street.
 Credit card donations are welcome online at https://www.montpelier-vt.org/746/Donate.
 Questions?
 Call 223-2518.

 In the future we will be seeking donations of new and gently used working electronic devices for seniors wishing to connect with remote video programs but lacking the computer or smart device to do so.
 Please hold onto such devices you may be able to donate and watch for our specific request coming soon as we are not yet ready to process such donations.